 As I write, we’re flying back to England.
 But this time it’s no vacation.
 In fact, we’ll be calling that a “holiday” from now on.
 You see, this is a one-way trip –we’re leaving California, our Eichler, and our MINI behind.
 Some of you knew this was coming, some had an inkling, and some had no clue.
 But we’ve known a while.
 And it further explains our posting pause (in addition to Fog).
 So why did we leave?

 After almost seven years of living in the US (three in Boston, four in Sacramento) we’re fed up.
 Fed up with feeling like second-class citizens.
 Fed up with playing the visa game.
-I won’t bore you with the details, but it’s a misconception that migrating to the US is easy.
+I won’t bore you with the details, but it’s a misconception that emigrating to the US is easy.
 We had no route to permanent residency or retirement, despite investing $100K upfront, employing US citizens, and manufacturing there.

 But that’s not the whole story.
 We miss family and friends in the UK.
 And we’ve missed many of their significant birthdays, weddings, even funerals.
 And while we’ll now miss those occasions in reverse, it’s time to redress the balance.
 Time to go home.
 But it’s bittersweet.
-We’re sad to leave California, Sacramento, our neighbo(u)rhood, the wonderful friends we’ve made, and our beloved (empty) Eichler.
+We’re sad to leave California, Sacramento, our neighbo(u)rhood, the wonderful friends we’ve made, and our beloved (now empty) Eichler.

 Our furniture is currently floating across the ocean…hopefully safely onboard a ship.
 We (or these guys) loaded this 20’ x 8’ x 8’ shipping container in Sac, and it won’t arrive in Cheltenham ’til the end of September!
 It’s a long, long way.
 Having your possessions at the mercy of the ocean is unsettling.
 Fingers crossed.